Search for a tool

 Roman numeration does not permit writing large numbers, beyond 9999 the program will display the number of thousands separately.
 This writing is not standardized but remains comprehensible.

 The program is very permissive and allows badly formed Roman numbers not complying with the rule (2).
+This is a software freedom, not a rule of the Roman system.

 Example: IVX is translated as 6